To read more in our Best Affordable Weekend Getaways series, click here!

 5. Portland, ME

 Everyone I know who has been to Portland absolutely loves it.
 Perhaps surprisingly, it’s a great foodie town, and has one of the highest restaurants-per-capita in the country.
-It’s the picture-perfect Maine town to enjoy some lobster and a beautiful ocean scape (complete with scenic lighthouse).
+It’s the picture-perfect Maine town to enjoy some lobster and a beautiful ocean scape (complete with scenic lighthouse), and commonly referred to as one of the best places to visit in New England.
 Read a short guide here.

 6. Franconia Notch State Park, NH